 Operations and Capital Expenditures.
-Annual total production capacity for Gruma Europe is estimated at 513 thousand metric tons as of December 31, 2020, with an average utilization of 78% in 2020.
-The average size of our plants as of December 31, 2020 was approximately 7,000 square meters (about 76,000 square feet).
+Annual total production capacity for Gruma Europe is estimated at 532 thousand metric tons as of December 31, 2021, with an average utilization of 73% in 2021.
+The average size of our plants as of December 31, 2021 was approximately 7,000 square meters (about 76,000 square feet).

-Capital expenditures for the past three years were U.S.\$79 million and were primarily used for the construction of a tortilla plant in Russia, and automation of the packaging area in the tortilla plants in England and The Netherlands, as well as capacity expansions in Spain.
-Gruma Europe's projected capital expenditures for 2021 are expected to be approximately U.S.\$76 million, mainly for increasing capacity production in Spain, in addition to manufacturing and technology upgrades.
+Capital expenditures for the past three years were U.S.\$91 million and were primarily used for the construction of a tortilla plant in Russia, and automation of the packaging area in the tortilla plants in England and The Netherlands, as well as capacity expansions in Spain.
+Gruma Europe's projected capital expenditures for 2022 are expected to be approximately U.S.\$31 million, mainly for increasing capacity production in Spain, in addition to manufacturing and technology upgrades.

-Mission Foods Europe has 5 plants, two plants in England, one plant in Russia and two plants in Spain.
+Mission Foods Europe has 6 plants, two plants in England, two plants in Russia and two plants in Spain.
 Azteca Milling Europe has 3 plants, which are located in Italy, Ukraine, and Turkey.
 On December 4, 2019, the tortilla plant in Roermond, Netherlands, suffered a fire without injuring people.
 The entire production area was damaged, causing the plant to stop its operations.
 The production of this plant is being absorbed by the rest of Gruma Europe's plants.